SuperMoney logo

 • Separately (and lived apart for the entire year): $25,000.

-• Separately (and lived with the spouse during the year): $0.
+• Separately (and lived with your spouse during the year): $0.

-Note that you should not reduce your other income with any deductions, exemptions, or exclusions (including employer-provided adoption benefits, foreign earned income or housing, interest from qualified U.S. savings bonds, or income earned by bona fide residents of American Samoa or Puerto Rico).
+Remember not to reduce your other income with any deductions, exemptions, or exclusions, such as employer-provided adoption benefits, foreign earned income or housing, interest from qualified U.S. savings bonds, or income earned by bona fide residents of American Samoa or Puerto Rico.

-Remember that if you’re filing a joint income tax return, you will need to include your and your spouse’s combined incomes and benefits in the calculation.
+When filing a joint income tax return, you must include both your and your spouse’s combined incomes and benefits in the calculation.

 How are social security benefits taxed?